 Incidents happen, often through no fault of your own.
-We want to help you get back on your bike with a first class legal service to deliver any compensation to which you are entitled.
+We want to help you get back on your bike with a first class legal service to recover any compensation to which you may be entitled.

 Our lawyers are leading experts in helping cyclists who have sustained injury, financial losses or damage to their bike as a result of an incident which was not their fault.